 Do you like candy canes?
 So did Minty the Christmas elf.
 He ate candy canes on his break every day.
 The sparkly white candy canes tasted like powdered sugar.
 Candy canes at that time didn't have stripes yet.
 They also didn't taste like peppermint, either.

-Minty was a young elf, being only five hundred years old, so his hair was only just starting to turn white.
+Minty was a young elf, being only five hundred years old.
+His hair was only just starting to turn white.
 His eyes looked like black jellybeans.
 They had little crinkly laugh lines at the edges.
 His ears had perky, pointy tips.
 He always smiled.
 Minty got his name because he loved peppermint tea.

-Merry Christmas carols came into the workshop.
+Merry Christmas carols were heard in the workshop.
 All the elves had chipped in last year to get Santa a new CD player.
-Now carols played all over the North Pole.
-Music even went into the reindeer barn!
-Santa liked this hi-tech present.
+Now carols played everywhere at the North Pole.
+Music even played in the reindeer barn!
+Santa liked his hi-tech present.
 The rest of the North Pole was a bit old fashioned.

 "Hi, Buckle," said Minty as he went into the shop.

 "Hi, Minty!
-Which color do you want to paint with today?" asked Buckle, the fat elf who was in charge.
-He was called Buckle because his stomach hung over his belt buckle like a roll of squishy play dough.
+Which color do you want to paint with today?" asked Buckle, the elf who was in charge.
+He was called Buckle because his stomach hung over his belt buckle like a roll of squishy Play-Doh.